lxuan2/IOS6SwiftUI/README.md

 # IOS6SwiftUI

 A packge that provides IOS6 style UI elements.
-Mainly implemented with SwiftUI.
-Similar behaviors to SwiftUI.
+Mainly implemented with SwiftUI and similar behaviors as SwiftUI.

 ## Public API
 ### View